CARTAvis/manual_source/source/introduction.rst

 * WebAssembly: https://webassembly.org

-The source code of CARTA is hosted on `Github <https://github.com/CARTAvis>`_.
+The source code of CARTA is available on `GitHub <https://github.com/CARTAvis>`_.

-The CARTA development team is grateful to David Berry for consultation of the AST library and to Kumar Golap for consultation of the casacore library.
+The CARTA development team acknowledges David Berry for consulting on the AST library, Kumar Golap for the casacore library, and Anthony Remijan and Chris O'Brien for consulting on the Splatalogue SLAP API.

-Copyright and License
+Copyright and license
 ---------------------
-Copyright (C) 2018-2022 ASIAA, IDIA, NRAO, and Department of Physics, University of Alberta.
-This program is free software; you can redistribute it and/or modify it under the terms of the `GNU General Public License version 3 <http://www.gnu.org/copyleft/gpl.html>`_ as published by the Free Software Foundation.
+Copyright (C) 2018-2023 ASIAA, IDIA, NRAO, and Department of Physics, University of Alberta.
+This software is free to redistribute and modify under the `GNU General Public License version 3 <http://www.gnu.org/copyleft/gpl.html>`_, published by the Free Software Foundation.